 Day 1 ARRIVE IN LIMA, PERU

-Welcome to Lima, where you will be met by a Globus representative.
+Welcome to Lima, where you will be met by a Monograms representative.

 Day 2 LIMA–PUERTO MALDONADO–POSADA AMAZONAS

 Fly to Puerto Maldonado.
-Embark on a MOTORBOAT for a journey up the Tambopata River to your Amazon Jungle Lodge with your expert Naturalist.
+Embark on a MOTORBOAT RIDE up the Tambopata River to your Amazon Jungle Lodge with your expert Naturalist.
 After settling in, participate in a night WALK with your expert Naturalist to observe nocturnal wildlife.